Wondering how to get into Georgetown University? Read on for all the information you need!

 Take a look at Georgetown University’s supplemental essay prompts.
 Keep in mind that some of the specific questions you answer depend on what school you’re applying to.

 1. “Briefly discuss the significance to you of the school or summer activity in which you have been most involved.
 (Approximately one-half page, single-spaced)”

 2. “As Georgetown is a diverse community, the Admissions Committee would like to know more about you in your own words.
 Please submit a brief essay, either personal or creative, which you feel best describes you.”

 The next essay you’ll write depends on which school you’re applying to:

-When you apply to Georgetown University as a first-year student, you must have an alumni interview.
-Transfer students aren’t required to attend an interview, but they can schedule one if they want to.
-If there are no alumni interviewers available in your region, your interview will be waived and will not negatively impact your chances of admission.
+When you apply to Georgetown University as a first-year student, you'll need to have an alumni interview.
+Transfer students have the option to schedule one if they'd like.
+If there are no available alumni interviewers in your region, don't worry – the interview requirement is waived, and it won't affect your chances of admission negatively.

 No, Georgetown only offers a non-binding Early Action program.
 The school gives all students the freedom to choose between schools until May 1.